Here are some of the most Common Orchid Growing Mistakes that you can avoid to keep the plant thriving with full of flowers!

 9. Not Giving them Enough Ventilation

 Orchids thrive well when they are well ventilated.
-Avoid crowding them with other houseplants.
-However, you can group 2-3 orchids to create a humid environment.
+Avoid crowding them too much with other houseplants.
+However, you can group several orchids or a few indoor plants together to create a favorable humid environment.

 10. Choosing the Wrong Type